 Making my own fruit mince for mince pies has been on my food bucket list for so many years I couldn’t let another Christmas go by without giving it a go.
-As with all things home-made the outcome was predictable with this mince being so superior to commercial fruit mince I will never buy it again.
-I love how it includes pears which softens the mix slightly, but all the spice and flavour remains intact..
+As with all things homemade the outcome was predictable with this mince being so superior to commercial fruit mince I will never buy it again.
+I love how it includes pears which soften the mix slightly, but all the spice and flavour remain intact.

-The fruit mince is easy to do once you have been though the pear chopping process – which is a little laborious, and this recipe makes three and half half pint jars of fruit mince.
-That half extra half jar is enough mix up a batch of mince pies.
+The fruit mince is easy to do once you have been through the pear chopping process – which is a little laborious, and this recipe makes three and half-pint jars of fruit mince.
+That half extra half jar is enough to mix up a batch of mince pies.

 - 2 tsp cinnamon

 - 1 tsp ground nutmeg

 - 2 tsp cloves

 - 125 gm castor sugar

 - 125 gsm butter cold